Andrzej Strejlau

 Andrzej Michał Strejlau (born 19 February 1940) is a Polish former professional football manager and player.

 From 1989 to 1993 he was the manager of Poland national team.
 He also coached many teams from different parts of the world, such as China, Iceland and Greece.

-He has coached Poland U23, Legia Warsaw, Zagłębie Sosnowiec, Knattspyrnufélagið Fram, Larissa, and Zagłębie Lubin.
+He has coached Poland U23, Legia Warsaw, Zagłębie Sosnowiec, Knattspyrnufélagið Fram, AEL, and Zagłębie Lubin.